County Board of Commissioners

 The 5 member County Board serves as the chief legislative and policy making body of the county.
 Members are elected from geographic districts and serve staggered 4 year terms.
 While no minimum education or prior experience is required for becoming a county commissioner, individual backgrounds and personalities can enhance the effectiveness of county commissioners.

-If you’re unsure which district you’re in, this Commissioner Districts Map (PDF) Opens a New Window. may help.
+If you’re unsure which district you’re in, this Commissioner Districts Map - Adopted 04/27/2012 (PDF) Opens a New Window. may help.
+Effective for the term beginning the first Monday in January 2023, will be the Commissioner Districts Map - Adopted 04/13/2022 (PDF).

 County Commissioners oversee county activities and work to ensure that citizen concerns are met, federal and state requirements are fulfilled, and county operations run smoothly.